kaikramer/keystore-explorer/CONTRIBUTING.md

 You are welcome to translate the KSE application or documentation into your own language.
 Just create an [issue](https://github.com/kaikramer/keystore-explorer/issues) where you announce that you want to work on translating KSE in a certain language.

-Also, if you find any problems with existing translations, either create a new [issue](https://github.com/kaikramer/keystore-explorer/issues) or fix them and create a pull request as described [above](#code).
+Also, if you find any problems with existing translations, either create a new [issue](https://github.com/kaikramer/keystore-explorer/issues) or fix them and create a pull request.